-When people talk about bankruptcy, for the most part they are referring to voluntary bankruptcy.
+When people talk about bankruptcy, most are referring to voluntary bankruptcy.
 In a voluntary bankruptcy, you make the decision to file for bankruptcy and then file the petition and other papers with the court.
 Most consumers file either a Chapter 7 or Chapter 13 petition.
-But there are other options too -- Chapter 11 (business reorganization bankruptcy) and Chapter 12 (for family famers and fishermen).
+But there are other options too -- Chapter 11 (business reorganization bankruptcy) and Chapter 12 (for family farmers and fishermen).

 To learn more about voluntary bankruptcy, see our Chapter 7 and Chapter 13 Bankruptcy area.

 An involuntary bankruptcy begins when a creditor or group of creditors files a petition for bankruptcy against an individual or corporation which owes them money.
 There are several restrictions on creditors' ability to file an involuntary bankruptcy against an individual consumer.
 Creditors cannot: